ConferencingSpeech/ConferencingSpeech2021/baseline/readme.md

     2. Generate dev wav list like "./wav_list/cv/linear_20.lst" and then put the dev data in the corresponding directory ./dev/xxx/{mix, ref}.
 After that, please modify the
         "wav_scp", "mix_dir", "ref_dir" parameters in the "./config/train.yaml".

-    3. If you want to run the test code, please generate test wav list like "./wav_list/tt/linear_20.lst" and then modify the "file_name" parameter in the "./config/test.yaml".
+    3. If you want to run the test code, please generate inference wav list like "./wav_list/tt/linear_20.lst" and then modify the "file_name" parameter in the "./config/test.yaml".

 Training the model: